 - 6. Wax Carving: Wax carving using wax models or wax pieces.
 It is a process of cutting and carving into the wax piece to create a design to be used in jewelry pieces.
 Wax carving can be done by hand or using a computerized system.

 - 8. Fused Glass: Fused glass jewelry is the technique of taking pieces of glass and heating them at a high temperature to fuse them together to create different shapes and designs.
-Fused glass can take many forms such as baubles or beads and can be made using many different colors.

 - 10. Chain Making: There are several different ways to make chains but they are generally all made from a metal material and attached together by fastening loops.
-Chain making can result in simple and elegant jewelry or it can be a great way to express more creativity by using different materials, shapes, and sizes.

 Tool and Supplies to Begin Making Jewelry

-Here are some of the basic tools you’ll need to add to your jeweler’s toolkit.
+Here are some of the basic tools you’ll need to add to your jeweler’s tool kit.

 - 1. Wire Cutters: An essential tool for helping you create and finish off your jewelry pieces is a set of wire cutters.
 Wire cutters allow you to snip off headpins and eyepins as well as the wire used to string the jewelry together.

 - 2. Round Nose Pliers: Use round nose pliers to help you to easily make loops.
 The round nose plier jaws are tapered down which allow you to get a better angle on the wire in order to create the desired size of loop.
-The thinner end of the plier jaws allows you to make small loops, while the thicker end allows you to make bigger loops.
+The thinner end of the plier jaws allows you to make small loops, while the thicker end allows you to create bigger loops.

 - 4. Flat Nose Pliers: Flat nose pliers are a great gripping tool for holding wires in place while you cut.
 Like chain nose pliers, flat nose pliers have flat jaws, but they do not taper down.
 They stay straight and flat along the whole jaw edge.
 Many jewelry makers use two or more sets of flat nose pliers.
-So as you advance you may decide to acquire additional pairs for additional functionality.

 In addition to these tools, you may want to consider purchasing the following jewelry making supplies to create yourself an all-inclusive jewelry making kit: